sunny2109/SAFMN/README.md

 ### Citation
+If this work is helpful for your research, please consider citing the following BibTeX entry.
     @article{sun2023safmn,
       title={Spatially-Adaptive Feature Modulation for Efficient Image Super-Resolution}, author={Sun, Long and Dong, Jiangxin and Tang, Jinhui and Pan, Jinshan},